Academic Talks

 - Listen for the speaker's stance; some questions ask why a point was made, not just what was said.

-- With four questions on a longer talk, hold the overall thread rather than memorizing every word.
+- With several questions on a longer talk, hold the overall thread rather than memorizing every word.

 Try Academic Talks now